Curlew, Washington & Midway, British Columbia Border Crossing

 Transportation Options

 No public buses serve this border; taxis (~$25 USD) or private cars take 5-10 minutes between Curlew and Midway via Highway 21’s narrow, paved stretch.
-From Midway, BC Transit buses to Kelowna (2.5 hours, ~CAD 35) are infrequent—check schedules at Grand Forks’ visitor center.
+From Midway, BC Transit buses to Kelowna (2.5 hours, ~CAD 35) are infrequent.
+Check schedules at Grand Forks’ visitor center.
 In Curlew, buses to Spokane (3 hours, ~$40 USD) are limited; confirm with Northwest Trailways.
 Roads wind through forests and ranches, offering scenic river views.
 Pedestrians can cross, but towns are 5-10 km apart, making vehicles preferable.
-Winter ice requires caution; check Washington’s 511 or BC’s 1-800-550-4997 for updates.
+Winter ice requires caution; check Washington’s 511 or BC’s 511 for updates.
 The route’s rustic barns and occasional elk sightings add charm.

 Nearby Attractions and Tips

-Midway’s Kettle River Museum showcases the region’s mining history with artifacts and guided tours, while Curlew’s Colville National Forest, 20 km south, offers hiking and fishing in pristine wilderness—book activities through official operators.
+Midway’s Kettle River Museum showcases the region’s mining history with artifacts and guided tours, while Curlew’s Colville National Forest, 20 km south, offers hiking and fishing in pristine wilderness.
+Book activities through official operators.
 Grand Forks, 30 km east, features Doukhobor heritage sites like the Heritage Centre, highlighting Russian settler history.
 The Kettle River, 5 km north, is ideal for kayaking.
 Carry USD or CAD, as ATMs are scarce in Midway, and small shops prefer cash.
 Stay in Grand Forks for motels or campgrounds like Riverside RV Park.
 A Canadian SIM card ensures connectivity, as U.S. signals fade north.
 Try local diners for poutine, venison burgers, or homemade pies.
 Summer farmers’ markets in Grand Forks offer fresh produce and crafts.

 Seasonal and Weather Considerations

-Summer (June-August) brings warm weather (20-30°C) and slight tourism from outdoor enthusiasts, with minimal waits.
+Summer (June-August) brings warm weather (20-30°C) and slight tourism from outdoor enthusiasts, with waits minimal.
 Winter (December-March) delivers snow (-10 to 0°C) and icy roads, requiring winter tires; check 511 services for conditions.
 Spring and fall are quiet but rainy, with occasional mudslides.
 Peak holidays, like U.S. Labor Day or Canada Day, see minor traffic increases, so cross early.
 Local heritage festivals, like Midway’s Boundary Expo, add vibrancy in summer.

 Planning Your Crossing